J.E. & Z.B. Butler Foundation Inc

 Overview

 The J.E. & Z.B.
 Butler Foundation was established in 1954 as a living legacy to Zella and Jack Butler and their profound commitment to New York and the Jewish community.
 The foundation's mission is deeply personal: the couple's only child, Barbara, was born in 1939 with severe developmental disabilities and was cared for at the Devereux School in Philadelphia from age four until her death in 1993.
-The Butlers' firsthand experience with the challenges faced by individuals with disabilities shaped their lifelong dedication to ensuring people with special needs have access to programs that enhance their lives.
-With total assets of $89.9 million and annual grant distributions exceeding $4.1 million, the foundation supports community-based organizations that create life-enhancing opportunities for individuals with physical, developmental, and learning disabilities, as well as children and families at risk, victims of abuse and neglect, and frail elderly individuals.
+The Butlers' firsthand experience with the challenges faced by individuals with disabilities shaped their lifelong dedication to ensuring people with special needs have access to programmes that enhance their lives.
+With total assets of $89.9 million and annual grant distributions exceeding $4.1 million, the foundation supports community-based organisations that create life-enhancing opportunities for individuals with physical, developmental, and learning disabilities, as well as children and families at risk, victims of abuse and neglect, and frail elderly individuals.
 The foundation operates with the guiding principle articulated by Jack Butler: "There is always room for one more."

 Funding Priorities

-Grant Programs
+Grant Programmes

 The foundation distributes grants through three annual cycles with fixed deadlines: